gjbarnard/moodle-theme_foundation/Readme.md

 ============
 Foundation theme.

-This is a Bootstrap theme that aims to be different and yet at the same time have some traditions of the past.
+Foundation is a [Bootstrap](//getbootstrap.com) theme that aims to be different and yet at the same time have some traditions of the past.
-It does not extend the Boost theme but rather 'pull' the files it needs from it because that is where they are currently stored.
-No navigation drawer or docking has been implemented.
-However, you can collapse and expand blocks and put them in a 'drawer' region.
+It does not extend the Boost theme but rather 'pull' the files it needs.
+No navigation drawer or docking has been implemented, however, you can collapse and expand blocks and place them in a 'drawer' region.

 There is added support for 'partial' templates which can then be imported into a main template with the syntax '> partials/mypartial'.
 But this only works for templates rendered by a renderer in PHP, not if called by JS via